-This chart shows how the agencies in the community describe or rate the current availability of mobile broadband across the community.
-Issues with mobile broadband availability in the community are present if the agencies indicate that mobile coverage is very or extremely important but rate the current service as fair or poor.
+This chart shows how public safety agencies describe or rate the current availability of mobile broadband across the community.
+Issues with mobile broadband availability are present if the agencies indicate that mobile coverage is very or extremely important but rate the current service as fair or poor.